 Travelogue in Sicily – western coast of the Tyrrhenian Sea

-The sun has just risen and Guidaloca beach is finally to ourselves.
+The sun has just risen and Guidaloca beach is ours finally.

 Now, after a refreshing morning swim, no sunbathing, we get moving again!

 First stop of the day is Segesta, an isolated hill where the temple and the Greek theatre stand, excellently preserved.

 tempio di Segesta – ph.Dario Di Vincenzo

 How good were the ancient Greeks in choosing the finest places to build their highest symbols!
 We are told that the best time to visit these places is early in the morning and that often between night and dawn some plays are represented. there We promise to return here to see one of these performances.
 On the other hand, “return” has been the most frequently used word in our trip to Sicily.
 After a meditative pause to breathe the same ancient atmosphere and rearrange ideas, we leave towards the next destination.

 Until a few years ago, it was a quiet and peaceful fishing village.
 The trouble was that those four small white houses were located on a shore long more than three chilometer, very wide and white, and that the waters washing its shores is warm and clear, like emerald, so much to look like a place stolen to Carabbean islands. that has turned San Vito lo Capo into one of the most requested seaside place in Sicily!
 To those small houses some buildings , restaurants, cafes and shops have been added. locals try to balance this development with the safeguard of their area.
 The beach is always fabulous and well equipped and it can host a large number of visitors.